-For instance, if you’ve been to Coscto, you may be familiar with the Kirkland brand, which consists of items from clothes to food.
+For instance, if you’ve been to Costco, you may be familiar with the Kirkland brand, which includes items ranging from clothes to food.
 Kirkland Signature generates about one-quarter of Costco Wholesale’s sales and is known as a private-label brand.
-Amazon also has an extensive list of private-label brands you might never have realized existed.
+Amazon also has private-label brands you might never have realized existed.

-Private labeling can also describe the practice of taking an ingredient or component supplied and produced by a secondary company and using it to benefit another brand’s product, often without explicit attribution, added Rob Terenzi, co-founder of Vega Coffee.
-Most private-labeled products are sold at a lower cost.
+Private labeling can also describe the practice of taking an ingredient or component supplied and produced by a secondary company and using it to benefit another brand’s product, often without explicit attribution, said Rob Terenzi, co-founder of Vega Coffee.

 Private-label manufacturers secure deals with individuals or brands to sell their products under the manufacturer’s name with no attribution.
 The products can be sold independently or in support of other products.

-For example, Vega Coffee's coffee is purchased by ice cream manufacturers as an ingredient and by other coffee brands to be sold in their marketing and packaging materials.
-Even though the brand doesn’t receive recognition, it experiences increased sales volume, helping it lower costs across consumer-facing product lines and paying its farmers for their contributions, said Terenzi.
+For example, Vega Coffee is purchased by ice cream manufacturers as an ingredient and by other coffee brands to be sold in their marketing and packaging materials.
+Even though the brand doesn’t receive recognition, it experiences increased sales volume, helping it lower costs across consumer-facing product lines and paying its farmers for their contributions, Terenzi said.

-Private labeling works best for products that improve the value of other products, like Vega Coffee does for its ice cream manufacturer.
+Private labeling works best for products that improve the value of other products, such as Vega Coffee does for its ice cream manufacturer.

-If you want to start selling a recent product with no prior experience, private labeling is a great way to start.
-Consumers will be more willing to purchase your merchandise through larger manufacturers than through a business that has made no previous transactions, but your product must be able sell itself without special promotions or brand advertising.
+If you want to start selling a recent product but have no prior experience, private labeling is a great way to start.
+Consumers will be more willing to purchase your merchandise through larger manufacturers than through a business that has made no previous transactions.
+However, your product must be able to sell itself without special promotions or brand advertising.

-However, if you’re looking to build your brand, don’t rely too heavily on private labeling, as you will not be credited for your products.
-The technique is better suited for individuals looking to experiment with production rather than starting a well-known and respected business.
+If you’re looking to build your brand, don’t rely on private labeling as you will not be credited for your products.
+The technique is better suited for individuals looking to experiment with production rather than building a well-known and respected business.

-Before choosing a manufacturer, you should conduct research on your target customers so you’re familiar with their purchasing patterns and form the best proposal to potential private-label brands.
-Attend networking events, trade shows, etc. to improve your products, make contacts and gauge competition.
+Before choosing a manufacturer, you should research your target customers so you’re familiar with their purchasing patterns and can form the best proposal for potential private-label brands.
+Attend networking events, trade shows and other events to improve your products, make contacts and gauge competition.
 You might also consider patenting your idea to prevent competitors from creating similar products.

-When deciding which private-label manufacturer to invest their product in, many companies or individuals choose Amazon.
-However, you should also consider various manufacturers specific to your products.
-Take Vega Coffee, for instance: It secured deals with ice cream manufacturers and other coffee brands rather than turning to a broad marketplace.
+Many companies or individuals choose Amazon as their private-label manufacturer, but you should also consider manufacturers specific to your products.
+For instance, Vega Coffee secured deals with ice cream manufacturers and other coffee brands rather than turning to a broad marketplace.

-The PLMA hosts trade shows where you can find potential partners.
-Of course, you can find countless other options through a simple Google search.
+The Private Label Manufacturers Association hosts trade shows where you can find potential partners.
+Of course, you can find other options through a simple internet search.